Wesleyan-Media-Project/entity_linking_2022/README.md

 The repo provides reusable code for the following three tasks:

-### 1. Constructing Knowledge Base of Political Entities
+### 1. Construct Knowledge Base of Political Entities

 The first task is to construct a knowledge base of political entities (people) of interest.